LukaLmelias/gallery/README.md

 Gallerry portal is a simple webapp were users can upload images which will be stored on MongoDb.

-The goal was to learn to automate CI/CD process using Jenkins. script used is in [Jenkinesfile](https://github.com/LukaLmelias/gallery/blob/master/Jenkinsfile)
+The goal was to learn to automate CI/CD process using Jenkins.
+Here is the script that I used: [Jenkinesfile](https://github.com/LukaLmelias/gallery/blob/master/Jenkinsfile)

 I used webhooks such that git commits triggers deployement of the gallery webapp.